infinum/rails-handbook/Application Deployment.md

 New projects on Semaphore can only be created by admin users, so if you need to create a new project, be sure to contact your team lead for it.

-## Git and continous delivery
+## Git and continuous delivery

-Using continous delivery for deploying our applications requires some care when handling git branches.
+Using continuous delivery for deploying our applications requires some care when handling git branches.

 * The master branch is the production branch, while the develop branch is the staging branch
-* Changes should never be commited or pushed to the master branch directly - they should always be merged into master from the develop branch instead
+* Changes should never be committed or pushed to the master branch directly - they should always be merged into master from the develop branch instead
-* All changes should be made in a seperate branch, created from the develop branch
+* All changes should be made in a separate branch, created from the develop branch
 * When the changes are completed and reviewed, they should be merged into the develop branch and deployed to the staging server